 8.7.
 Forward Contract.
 This Agreement and all Transactions under this Agreement constitute a “forward contract” under and in all proceedings related to the United States Bankruptcy Code, as the same may be amended, restated, replaced or re-enacted from time-to-time, and will be treated similarly under and in all proceedings related to any bankruptcy, insolvency or similar law (regardless of the jurisdiction of application or competence of such law) or any ruling, order, directive or pronouncement made pursuant thereto.

 8.8.
 Confidentiality.
-Each Party shall not disclose the terms of any Transaction to a third party (other than the Party's and its affiliates' employees, lenders, counsel, accountants or prospective purchasers of any rights under any Transactions who have agreed to keep such terms confidential) except in order to comply with any applicable law, order, regulation or exchange rule; provided, each Party shall notify the other Party of any proceeding of which it is aware which may result in disclosure and use reasonable efforts to prevent or limit the disclosure.
-The provisions of the Agreement other than the terms of any Transaction are not subject to this confidentiality obligation.
-The Parties shall be entitled to all remedies available at law or in equity to enforce, or seek relief in connection with, this confidentiality obligation; provided, all monetary damages shall be limited in accordance with Section 8.3.
+Neither party shall disclose the terms of this Contract, any Transaction, and/or any information disclosed hereunder to any third party absent written consent of the other party except where (i) disclosure is made to employees of the party or its affiliates,(ii) necessary to comply with any applicable law, order, regulation or exchange rule; provided, however, that each party shall notify the other party promptly upon receipt of any request to it in any proceeding that could result in an order requiring such disclosure and the party subject to such request shall use reasonable efforts to prevent or limit such disclosure; or (iii) necessary to effectuate transportation of Gas pursuant to this Contract.
+As a condition to conducting any audit and/or being provided with any support documentation hereunder, each party acknowledges that the documents and records provided might contain proprietary or competitively sensitive information, which the reviewing party shall treat as confidential.
+Each party acknowledges that any breach of any of its obligations with respect to confidentiality or use of the disclosing party’s confidential information hereunder is likely to cause or threaten irreparable harm to the disclosing party, and accordingly the reviewing party agrees that in the event of such breach the disclosing party shall be entitled to seek equitable relief to protect its interest therein, including but not limited to preliminary and permanent injunctive relief.

 The Parties have executed this Agreement in multiple counterparts to be construed as one effective as of the Effective Date.